srhgeorgia/srhgeorgia/README.md

 I also study other Frameworks such as Angular and Vue, and have knowledge in UI and UX.

-I want to work as a Full Stack Developer, and for this reason I have knowledge of Java, Spring Boot, MySQL, and study Python.
+I want to work as a Full Stack Developer, and for this reason I have knowledge of Java, Spring Boot, SQL, and study Python.

 <hr>